sdmisra/flashcards-starter/README.md

 ## Installation Instructions:
 [//]: <>
 1. Clone this repo to your local machine
+1. Within that newly created directory, run 'npm install' in terminal to install dependencies with Node Package Manager
+1. To see the project in action, use 'node index.js" to play the game in your terminal!

 ## Testing Instructions:
 [//]: <>

 To run the test suite associated with the classes behind the scenes and how they interact:
-Run 'npm test' from the terminal while within the main directory of the application (Whats Cookin).
+Run 'npm test' from the terminal while within the main directory of the application (flashcards).

 ## Preview of App: